Hurricane Katrina disaster relief: Timeline

-First report of relief supplies delivered to Superdome.

 The guardsmen remain under their respective governors' control, which enables them to provide law-enforcement support in the affected regions—something the Posse Comitatus Act prohibits active-duty forces from doing within the United States.

 By Thursday, September 1, The National Guardsmen accompanied by buses (475 in all) and supply trucks arrived at the Superdome.
-Media reports "few buses" there.
+However, media reports stated "few buses" were actually there.

 FEMA director Brown said that he had only earlier that day learned that the New Orleans Convention Center had contained thousands of people without food or water for 3–4 days.
-He said trucks were on the way and should be there "any time".
+He said trucks were on the way.
 Brown did not give ordinary people the permission to drive the buses delivered by the National Guard - which led to the issue of there being no certified bus drivers.
 At this point major news sources had been reporting on the situation for a few days.